finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Networking-Communication/More-In-Depth/LoRaWAN.md

 ## Spreading Factor

+---

-LoRo, being based off Chirp Spread Spectrum (CSS) technology, chirps (also known as symbols) are the carrier of data.
+LoRa, being based off Chirp Spread Spectrum (CSS) technology, chirps (also known as symbols) are the carrier of data.

 The spreading factor controls the chirp rate, and thus the data rate.